olivierots/Docker-Simple-Projects/README.md

 ```
 Built a centos server using docker compose and installed Jenkins using docker
 ```
-## Whats docker compose & docker ? ##
+## What is docker compose & docker ? ##
 ```
-light weight tool for defining and running multi-container Docker applications, for running multiple containerized apps in a single machine.
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package whereas docker-compose is a light weight tool for defining and running multi-container Docker containerized apps in a single machine.

 ```
 ## docker & docker-compose instalation on centos ##
 ```